 You can use the template in two ways:

-To generally explore the data sources available to your business.
-If you want to narrow the scope, name it and place a card in the exploitation box.
+To explore the data sources available to your business in general.
+If you want to narrow the scope, name the area of application and place a respective card in the utilization box.
 Otherwise, leave the box in the middle empty.

-You then go through the four quadrants - owned ~, earned ~, paid ~ and public data - in a clockwise direction and consider which data sources of the respective origin are available for the specific application or necessary or at least helpful.
+You then cycle through the four quadrants - owned ~, earned ~, paid ~ and public data - in clockwise direction and consider which data sources of the respective type are available for the specific application, necessary or at least helpful.

-Your most valuable data assets are typically owned data (also called "first party data"), which is data that your company has created or collected itself and in which you have full and exclusive rights of use.
+Your most valuable data assets are typically owned data (also called "first party data").
+This is data that your company has created or collected itself and for which you have full and exclusive rights of use.

-Earned data are usually limited in terms of exploitation and you cannot be sure that other companies, especially your competitors, will not have the same data.
+Earned data is usually limited in terms of utilization and you cannot be sure that other companies, especially your competitors, will not have the same data.
 Earned data comes from your customers and partners (e.g. suppliers, service providers etc.) and is collected within the context of the existing customer or supplier relationship.

-If, on the other hand, the customers or partners sell the data as a standalone service or offer it explicitly in exchange for other services, they are paid data (see next section).
+If, on the other hand, the customers or partners sell the data as a standalone service or offer it explicitly in exchange for other services, this is paid data (see next section).

-One way to get additional customer or user data, are so-called data traps: you offer your customers or partners a free service or an app and collect through this additional data.
+One way to get additional customer or user data, are so-called data traps: you offer your customers or partners a free service or an app.
+Through this app you then collect the additional data.

-Data network effects increase the willingness to release data on the user side: imagine a (digital) product that receives data from a user and provides him with added value.
-The more data available, the higher the added value - and the more users will use the product and generate more data, which in turn will add value to the product.
+Data network effects increase the willingness to provide data on users' side: imagine a (digital) product that receives data from users and provides them with added value.
+The more data is available, the higher the added value, and the more users use the product and in turn generate more data, the more value is added to the product.

-With public data, the question of licensing is often unclear: what can I do with the data if there is no explicit license agreement?
+With public data, often the question of licensing is unclear: what can I do with the data if there is no explicit license agreement?
 To address this issue, there are Open Data: public data that is under an open source license that governs the use, modification, and disclosure of the data.
-An example is the Wikipedia - or the canvas templates of Datentreiber, which are under a Creative Commons license.
+An example is Wikipedia as well as the canvas templates of Datentreiber which are under a Creative Commons license.

 Use the following colors for the cards (data sources):

-In addition to the four quadrants, the data landscape template defines three areas delimited by dashed lines, which describe the granularity and type of data (from outside to inside):
+In addition to the four quadrants, the data landscape canvas defines three areas delimited by dashed lines, which describe the granularity and type of data (from outside to inside):